U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Commercial Food Preparation: An energy-related function that has space specifically designed and equipped to meet the needs for preparing and serving food commercially.
 This includes kitchens in restaurants, diners, and other commercial institutions, such as schools.
 The term “commercial” also includes what is sometimes classified as “institutional”—that is, food preparation and serving areas in schools, hospitals, prisons, shelters, churches, and nursing homes.
 This category includes cafeterias where food is brought in and kept warm with steam tables or other warming devices until it is served.
 It does not include employee or student “lounge” areas with microwaves or other food preparation equipment and/or vending machines.

 Commercial Refrigeration: Refrigeration equipment is designed to maintain the stored items below room temperature but above the freezing point of water.
 This category also includes freezer equipment, which is designed to keep its contents below the freezing point of water (32 degrees Fahrenheit).
-The “commercial refrigeration” category includes only open, closed, or walk-in commercial refrigeration or freezer units for the sale or storage of perishable materials so that it may be compared with previous CBECS, which did not collect data on residential-type refrigeration units or vending machines.
+In the 2003 CBECS tables, the “commercial refrigeration” category includes only open, closed, or walk-in commercial refrigeration or freezer units for the sale or storage of perishable materials so that it may be compared with previous CBECS, which did not collect data on residential-type refrigeration units or vending machines.
 (See Cases or Cabinets, Refrigeration Equipment, Residential-Type Refrigeration Unit, Vending Machine, and Walk-in Refrigeration Unit.)

 Compact Fluorescent Light Bulb: A light bulb designed to replace screw-in incandescent light bulbs; they are often found in table lamps, wall sconces, and hall and ceiling fixtures of commercial buildings with residential type lights.
 They combine the efficiency of fluorescent lighting with the convenience of standard incandescent bulbs.
 Light is produced the same way as other fluorescent lamps.
 Compact fluorescent bulbs have either electronic or magnetic ballasts.